601.1 Standards of Satisfactory Academic Progress for Financial Aid Recipients

 Undergraduate Students: Must maintain a cumulative 2.0 GPA.

-Transfer credits do not count in the calculation of the cumulative GPA , but are included in the calculation of maximum "length of eligibility" for degree completion and calculation of the number of terms of enrollment and will be reviewed for SAP for initial satisfactory progress calculation upon entry at MSU-Northern.
+Most transfer credits do not count in the calculation of the cumulative GPA, but are included in the calculation of maximum "length of eligibility" for degree completion and calculation of the number of terms of enrollment and will be reviewed for SAP for initial satisfactory progress calculation upon entry at MSU-Northern and could result in financial aid warning or appeal at the time of financial aid awarding.

 Exceptions / Appeals

 Exceptions to this policy may be granted on a case-by-case basis.
-The student must complete a Financial Aid Appeal Form within the first two weeks of the semester and present written evidence showing why an exception is in order.
+The student must complete a Financial Aid Appeal Form and present written evidence showing why an exception is in order.
+Priority review of appeals will be completed the week prior to the beginning of each semester.
 It is the student's responsibility to initiate all appeals.
 Reinstatement of assistance is also subject to availability of funds.

 - A letter from the student explaining why an appeal should be granted.